rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

 would be C0C5600C.

 Recall that the OpenBSD bootstrap program is named "ofwboot" (open firmware).
 Here, as elsewhere, NetBSD and OpenBSD share similarities.
-If you wanted, you could instead netboot into NetBSD following the same method.
+If one wanted, one could instead netboot into NetBSD following the same method.
 In either case,

     cd /tftpboot
     ln -s ofwboot.net C0C5600C